Top 7 Pediatric Nurse Interview Questions to Ask

 6. What leadership roles have you served in previous positions, and how have they made you a better nurse?

 Leadership is a desirable quality that many hiring managers seek in nurse candidates.
-Nurses who step up for leadership roles show ambition, initiative, and dedication to improving patient care.
-Leadership can be demonstrated in the following ways:
+Nurses who step up for leadership roles show ambition, initiative, and a dedication to improving patient care.
+Pediatric nurse interview questions like this assess a candidate’s willingness to guide and teach others.

 7. What strengths will you bring to our pediatric care team, and why are you the perfect fit for this position?